jlumbroso/princeton-scraper-seas-faculty/README.md

 You can see [the JSON feed by clicking here](https://jlumbroso.github.io/princeton-scraper-seas-faculty/feeds/).

+This feed is updated every week on Saturday.
+Read on to learn more.

 ## Accessing the static feeds

 You can access the (regularly updated) JSON feed directly from this URL: